Drome Clinic

 Smoking Elimination

 Quitting smoking is the most crucial step for everyone with COPD.
 It can significantly reduce disease development and improve lung function.
-There are several COPD management strategies available to assist in quitting, including medication to reduce cravings, nicotine replacement therapy like patches and gums, and behavioral counseling.
-Support groups can help give the motivation and responsibility required to stay smoke-free.
+There are several COPD management strategies available to assist in quitting Support groups can help give the motivation and responsibility required to stay smoke-free.

 Respiratory Rehabilitation